about stephanie be

 Aside from a new nonprofit I was running that offered free English classes, I put all of my energy and money into my start up.
 I developed social media accounts and started writing for online magazines in hopes of establishing credibility with investors.

-My startup wasn’t going to workout.
+My startup wasn’t going to work out.
 I’d never really failed, and the experience destroyed my self-esteem.
 I had sold my car, given up an apartment, invested all of my finances and worked until four am 6-7 days a week — and had lost everything.
 A lot of my friends didn’t stick around during this transition.
-I didn’t feel worthy of being loved, but my family and a few of my friends continued to love my unconditionally.
+I didn’t feel worthy of being loved, but my family and a few of my friends continued to love me unconditionally.

 At this time, I just happened to have about 18,000 or so followers on Twitter.
 In 2014, there weren’t as many social media “influencers” and I was being offered work.
 I had nothing left to lose (literally, I had nothing), so I decided to try blogging for a year to see where it would take me.

-Because of social media and press, I could pivot my business into a different direction.
+Because of social media and press, I could pivot my business to a different direction.
 I wasn’t ready to give up.

 Flying one of my best friends from college to Europe.